IHE/ITI.Topologies/topologies.md

 **Figure 1.3-1: Lower Level Directory Layout**

-### Inclusion of Message Delivery Addresses
+### Inclusion of Push Recipient Addresses

 A common need in document sharing push workflows is to deliver a message to a specific intended recipient.
 That recipient might be an Organization, a Practitioner, or some other Person or Group.
-Since the intended recipient of a message is often far more specific than the set of entities served by an endpoint, delivering a message to an endpoint is insufficient for message delivery - the recipient also needs to be addressed so that the message can be routed to the intended recipient.
+Since the intended recipient of a message is often far more specific than the set of entities served by an endpoint, delivering a message to an endpoint is insufficient for push workflows - the recipient also needs to be addressed so that the message can be routed to the intended recipient.

 The IHE document sharing profiles capable of handling push messaging - XDR, XCDR, and MHD - contain a field for intendedRecipient that can be used for such an address.
 The appropriate value with which to populate intendedRecipient could be determined from the target recipient's entry in the mCSD directory.
 Note:  For Practitioners, the PractitionerRole Resource would be the target resource since a Practitioner might have roles at several organizations, and it is important to deliver the message to the Practitioner at the Organization where the relevant patient care takes place.